 The Alias Manager is accessible from the navbar.
 It is symbolized by @.

-For each alias you will see the number of emails that were sent to it (you received 22 emails with the alias you created for Acme in the example above).
+Once you start receiving emails on your alias addresses, you will see the number of emails that were sent to each one (you received 22 emails with the alias you created for Acme in the example above).

 To see the details:

-A new page opens up and displays the information that relates to the alias and enables you to take action:
+A new screen appears and displays the information that relates to the alias and enables you to take several actions.

 Let’s say you are in a mall shopping… and really want to buy this new top audio setup.
 How can you avoid headaches when the seller will ask you for an email address just after you paid?
 You know the caveat: despite all the seller’s promises, you will probably receive tons of spams because your email address could be shared or sold to other companies…